-We employ the following relatives of Patrick H. Hawkins, our Chief Executive Officer: Angela Wagamon (sister) and Katherine Hawkins (daughter); and the following relatives of Shirley A. Rozeboom, our Vice President - Health and Nutrition: Macy Pollgreen and Riley Segura (daughters).
-Including retirement plan contributions and bonuses, each such employee earned in excess of \$120,000 in fiscal 2023.
+We employ the following relatives of our executive officers: Angela Wagamon (sister of Patrick H. Hawkins, our Chief Executive Officer) and Macy Pollgreen (daughter of Shirley A. Rozeboom, our Vice President - Health and Nutrition).
+Including retirement plan contributions and bonuses, each employee earned in excess of \$120,000 in fiscal 2024.

 Stauber Performance Ingredients, Inc., our wholly-owned subsidiary, leases its corporate office building and warehouse in Fullerton, California from an entity that is partially owned by Daniel J. Stauber, Chief Brand Officer of our Health and Nutrition Group and one of our Board members.
-The amount of rent expense paid in fiscal 2023 totaled \$0.6 million, of which approximately \$80,000 was attributable to Mr. Stauber.
+The amount of rent expense paid in fiscal 2024 totaled \$0.6 million, of which approximately \$80,000 was attributable to Mr. Stauber.